-\end{section} \begin{section}{Stability of KdV solitons} In this section we study our second example, the KdV equation.
+In this section we study our second example, the KdV equation.
 We focus on the soliton components of the solution.
 Solitons of the KdV equation are identified by an imaginary number $\zeta=i\eta$, defining both the velocity and amplitude of the soliton, which are related.
-We start again by reporting in Paragraph \ref{subsec KdV det} some classical results on the background deterministic solution.
-In Paragraph \ref{subsec KdV W} we analyze how this solution is modified by the introduction of small--amplitude white noise perturbation of the initial condition: the main result is contained in Proposition \ref{prop KdV 1}, while Proposition \ref{KdV new soliton} deals with the case of "quiescent" solitons.
-The last paragraph deals with the case of a perturbation of the zero initial condition.
+Recall that in Section~\ref{subsec KdV det} we have presented some classical results on the background deterministic solution.
+Using these results in Section~\ref{subsec KdV W} we analyze how this solution is modified by the introduction of a small-amplitude white noise perturbation of the initial condition: the main result is contained in Proposition \ref{prop KdV 1}, while Proposition \ref{KdV new soliton} deals with the case of ``quiescent'' solitons.
+The last subsection deals with the case of a perturbation of the zero initial condition.

-\begin{subsection}{Deterministic background solution} In \cite{Mu78}, Murray obtained a $\calC^{\infty}$ solution for the KdV equation with a deterministic ``box--shaped'' initial condition $U_{0}=q \, \mathbf{1}_{[-R,R]}(x)$.
-He showed that in this case the Jost coefficient $a$ extends to an analytical function in the upper part of the $\zeta$--plane.
-Only in the case of positive values of $q$, $a$ has a finite number of zeros on the imaginary axis $\zeta=i\eta$ for $0<\eta\le \sqrt{q}$.

-We report some explicit computations on our similar deterministic case, as the results will be used below, and study some properties of the soliton components of the solution.
-First, let us construct explicitly the solutions of the deterministic equation, which we call $\varphi_0$.
-Take here $U_0=q \, \mathbf{1}_{[0,R]}(x)$ for some $q>0$.
-Due to \cite[Lemma 2.2.2]{AC}, we can assume $\zeta=i\eta$; we need to solve